Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Waramanga was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Waramanga was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestry groups are English (25.6%), Australian (25.4%), and Irish (10.4%).
-Some ethnic groups show significant divergences: Hungarian is overrepresented at 0.6% in Waramanga, Scottish at 9.7%, and Serbian at 0.4%.
+Some ethnic groups show notable divergences: Hungarian is overrepresented at 0.6% in Waramanga, Scottish at 9.7%, and Serbian at 0.4%.

 Frequently Asked Questions - Diversity